wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 11 Nevertheless, the army of the king fought hard with their battering-rams against the strong hold of Columbia, until the setting of the sun, when their noises were silenced by the brave band of Columbia.

-12 So the same night, Prevost, and the invincibles of the king, fled towards the strong hold of Montreal; leaving their sick and wounded behind to the mercy of the men of Columbia ; destroying their provisions, which in their haste they could not carry away.
+12 So the same night, Prevost, and the invincibles of the king, fled towards the strong hold of Montreal ; leaving their sick and wounded behind to the mercy of the men of Columbia ; destroying their provisions, which in their haste they could not carry away.

 [248]